 Faced with this sort of consumer, it is simply easier and more profitable for tool companies to manufacture, and for retailers to sell, chisels and planes with softer, tougher blades suited to amateurs.
 I think you can see the vicious cycle.

 Your humble servant’s earlier comment that Woody may have cause to rejoice about what appears to be metallurgical malfeasance may cause some Gentle Readers to wonder if I am mad as a sack of owls; Perhaps my most excellent aluminum-foil skull cap (the one with purty curly copper wires) malfunctioned permitting those icky inter-dimensional aliens’ mind-control waves to leak through.

-Like our absent drama queen, I too was devastated when first faced with the Mystery of the Brittle Blade, but I can explain why it may be sign of a blessing instead of a curse.
-It’s elementary dear Watson.
-But I think it best to provide some background and explain some time proven solutions before presenting the good news.
+Like our absent drama queen, I too was devastated when first faced with a manifestation of the Mystery of the Brittle Blade many years ago, but I can now explain why it may be sign of a blessing instead of a curse.
+But allow your unworthy and slothful servant to provide some background and explain some time proven solutions before presenting the good news.
 Steak before ice-cream, you see.

 I beg the indulgence of knowledgeable Gentle Readers who feel insulted by the lack of temperature curve drawings and jargon such as “pearlite,” “martensite” and “ austentite,” and ask them to understand that, while this blog is focused primarily on informing our professional Beloved Customers, many Gentle Readers require a less technical explanation.
 Simple hospitality demands that your humble servant make an effort to provide useful insight to a wide range of Gentle Readers.
 As a dude wearing a skirt and sandals in a movie once said: “ Are you not entertained?”